Jubilant England players gate-crash press conference after Euro final triumph

 “When I took the job you hope one thing, but we knew there was quality and such big potential in this country.
 You hope things will work out.

 “That was one of my personal challenges.
-My challenge was to bring people together from another country and it worked out.
+My challenge was to bring people together from another culture and it worked out.
 It’s something you dream of and hope for.”

 Wiegman also paid an emotional tribute to her late sister, revealing the meaning behind a gesture she made after the victory when she kissed a wristband.